Purser: History

-In charge of supplies such as food and drink, clothing, bedding, candles, the purser was originally known as "the clerk of burser."
-They would usually charge the supplier a 5% commission for making a purchase and it is recorded they charged a considerable markup when they resold the goods to the crew.
-The purser was not in charge of pay, but he had to track it closely since the crew had to pay for all their supplies, and it was the purser's job to deduct those expenses from their wages.
+In charge of supplies such as food and drink, clothing, bedding and candles, the purser was originally known as "the clerk of burser."
+The burser would usually charge the supplier a 5% commission for making a purchase and often charged a considerable markup when the purser resold the goods to the crew.
+The purser was not in charge of pay, but he had to track it closely, as the crew was required to pay for all of their supplies, and it was the purser's job to deduct those expenses from their wages.
 The purser bought everything (except food and drink) on credit, acting as an unofficial private merchant.
-In addition to his official responsibilities, it was customary for the purser to act as an official private merchant for luxuries such as tobacco and to be the crew's banker.
+In addition to his official responsibilities, it was customary for the purser to act as an official private merchant for luxuries such as tobacco and to serve as the crew's banker.

-As a result, the purser could be at risk of losing money and being thrown into debtor's prison; conversely, the crew and officers habitually suspected the purser of making an illicit profit out of his complex dealings.
-It was the common practice of pursers forging pay tickets to claim wages for "phantom" crew members that led to the Navy's implementation of muster inspection to confirm who worked on a vessel.
-The position, though unpaid, was very sought after because of the expectation of making a reasonable profit; although there were wealthy pursers, it was from side businesses facilitated by their ships' travels.
+As a result, the purser could be at risk of losing money and being confined to debtor's prison.
+It was the common practice of pursers forging pay tickets to claim wages for nonexistent crew members that led to the navy's implementation of muster inspection to confirm the workers on a vessel.
+The position, though unpaid, was very desirable because of the expectation of realizing a reasonable profit, and although there were wealthy pursers, their money originated from side businesses facilitated by their ships' travels.

-On modern-day passenger ships, the purser is not part of the steward's department, rather the purser's office runs the monetary office on board the ship and interacts with the passengers, he or she handles the visas and passports of passengers and crews, also preparing port papers for all ports along the way.
-They interact with foreign customs ports for the vessel they are on.
-Additionally, they work with their home port immigration for incoming and outgoing crew and passengers, having to know and understand the rules for many countries they go to.
-Most all purser's offices also handle the payroll for the ship's crew and officers and oversee things such as casino counts and anything else that money is involved in.
-Additionally, the chief purser was also quite often promoted to hotel manager, which is tied for the second highest ranking on many vessels with staff captain and chief engineer.
+On modern-day passenger ships, the purser is not part of the steward's department.
+The purser's office operates the monetary office aboard the ship and interacts with the passengers.
+The purser handles the visas and passports of passengers and crewmembers, also preparing papers for all ports and customs services along the way.
+The purser also works with their home-port immigration office for incoming and outgoing crew and passengers, requiring the purser to know and understand the rules for many nations.
+Most purser's offices also handle the payroll for the ship's crew and officers and oversee financial operations such as casino counts.
+The chief purser is often promoted to the rank of hotel manager, which is equal in status with staff captain and chief engineer on many vessels.

 Aircraft

 On modern airliners, the cabin manager (chief flight attendant) is often called the purser.
-The purser oversees the flight attendants by making sure airline passengers are safe and comfortable.
-A flight purser completes detailed reports and verifies all safety procedures are followed.
+The purser oversees the flight attendants by ensuring that passengers are safe and comfortable.
+A flight purser completes detailed reports and verifies that all safety procedures are followed.

-In the United Kingdom and the Middle East, such term refers to a flight attendant in charge of each cabin, with the chief flight attendant designated as "Cabin Services Director".
+In the United Kingdom and the Middle East, such term refers to a flight attendant in charge of each cabin, with the chief flight attendant designated as the cabin services director.